Feastio

 What do you get when you pair a winery with a southern white rhino?
 A Rhinory, of course!
 The Rhinory offers a unique Hill Country experience, allowing guests to taste their Texas wines in the company of Blake, a 4,000-pound rhinoceros.

-When it came time for Kel and me to plan our first trip to Fredericksburg of 2023, the Rhinory was tops on our list of wineries to visit.
-I made a reservation for the Reserve Tasting via the winery's website and contacted Craig Stevens, the owner, to see if Kel and I could join a scheduled Rhino Experience.
+When Kel and I planned our first trip to Fredericksburg in 2023, the Rhinory was at the top of our list of wineries to visit.
+I made a reservation for the Reserve Tasting on the winery's website and contacted the owner, Craig Stevens, to see if Kel and I could join a scheduled Rhino Experience.

-We wanted to share as much about Blake and their conservation efforts with our readers as possible.
+We wanted to share as much as possible about Blake and their conservation efforts with Feastio's readers.
 He kindly agreed, and between the tour and tasting, we spent about three hours at the Rhinory.
 Frankly, I didn't want to leave!

 Table of Contents